 San Francisco, CA 94103

 Yukari Sakura (b.
 1989) works with great focus on what she calls her “very own stories,” gathering inspiration from mythological tales, animated films, and video games.
-Sakura works primarily with watercolor, colored pencils, and paint, rendering graphic illustrations of these characters with vibrantly colored accessories and surrounded by text.
+Sakura works primarily with watercolor, colored pencils, and paint, rendering graphic illustrations of these characters with vibrantly colored accessories.
 Once an artwork is completed, she places it in a chronological bound folder.
-Sakura has also begun working on animations based on animals and their environments, writing out what she calls “documents” and then basing subsequent drawings off her research.
+Sakura has begun working on animations based on animals and their environments, writing out what she calls “documents” and then basing subsequent drawings off her research.

 In a new body of work, Sakura pays homage to heroes, daily life, and historical events.
 What, upon first glance, looks like two delicious cakes actually depicts the World Trade Center Twin Towers made in dedication to 9/11, The World Trade Center Ice Cream Cake, 2015, acrylic on paper, 9 x 12 inches.
 In Nash's Number-by-number Feast Meal, 2015, acrylic on paper, 9 x 12 inches, Yukari painted a TV dinner shaped like a mathematical equation made in honor of American mathematician John Nash.
 Also, Sakura paints vibrant and colorful portraits of prominent cultural icons like Princess Diana, historical figures like Martin Luther King, Jr., or the infamous unsolved murder victim, Jon Benét Patricia Ramsey.